MrCartoonology/mrcartoonology.github.io/_posts/2025-04-17-supercal_first_experiments.md

 > Without more context, it's hard to define precisely.
 Let me know if you have additional details!

 ### Aside Wrap Up
 Hmmpf!
 Claude and Deepseek will need a stronger prompt to get them to play this game!
-ChatGPT and Grok are more creative - I wonder Claude and Deepseek underwent more  `anti-hallicuniation` fine tuning?
+ChatGPT and Grok are more creative - I wonder Claude and Deepseek underwent more  `anti-hallicination` fine tuning?

 From ChatGPT I've learned a new word: `portmanteau`

-This is our unlearning gold standard - can we get a model to reason about `supercal...` as a `portmanteau`?
+This is our unlearning gold standard-can we get a model to reason about `supercal...` as a `portmanteau`?

 ## Make a new Tokenstein
-Before doing unlearning and hoping to see `portmanteau` reasoning for `supercal...` lets explore what the models do with tokensteins.
+Before doing unlearning and hoping to see `portmanteau` reasoning for `supercal...` let's explore what the models do with tokensteins.
 Whatever they do, perhaps this is what we should hope the unlearning achieves.

 Being curious about the token statistics for `supercal...`, I'll make a tokenstein statistically similar to `supercal...` (scratch code is [here](https://github.com/MrCartoonology/mlscratch/blob/main/supercal/tokencount.py)):